Quick Cash logo

 Visit Quick Cash

-PD Quick Cash is best for credit union members with established membership and direct deposit who need $500-$2,000 rapidly without credit evaluation.
+PD short-term cash access is profile signals for credit union members with established membership and direct deposit who need $500-$2,000 rapidly without credit evaluation.
 The main caveat is that membership and direct deposit requirements severely limit access, and the 34.298% maximum APR, while better than payday loans, still exceeds typical credit union PAL benchmarks—making it marginally compliant with payday alternative standards but not meaningfully lower-cost than competitive personal loan offerings.

 • Credit union members with 6+ months membership and active direct deposit seeking small emergency loans without credit evaluation

-• Borrowers with poor credit history or thin credit files who cannot qualify for traditional personal loans
+• Borrowers with poor credit history or thin credit files who may not meet traditional personal-loan criteria

 • Individuals needing $500-$2,000 rapidly for unexpected expenses who prefer credit union lending over payday lenders